isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-computation/quantum-computation.typ

     / Task: Determine $K$.
 ]
 #remark[
-    - To find $K$, we either find a generating set for $K$, or sample a uniformly random element from $K$.
+    - To find $K$, we either find a generating set for $K$, or sample uniformly random elements from $K$.
     - We want to determine $K$ with high probability in $O(poly log |G|)$ queries.
 Using $O(|G|)$ queries is easy, as we just query all values $f(g)$ and find the "level sets" (sets where $f$ is constant).
 ]
 #example[